Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 Immigrants without legal status can receive care at Title X clinics and may qualify for Texas’ Family Planning Program.

 I’m younger than 18.
-Where can I get birth control without parental consent?
+Can I get birth control without parental consent?

 What about Planned Parenthood and other abortion providers?

 Texas also bars people from using Medicaid to pay for services outside of abortion, like birth control, at clinics associated with abortion services, such as Planned Parenthood.
 This also applies to women covered under the Healthy Texas Women program, White said.
-But it is unclear how this restriction will apply if these providers stop providing abortions, she added.
-Planned Parenthood of Greater Texas did not immediately respond to a request for comment, but its website still says Texans who rely on Medicaid plans are blocked from seeking care at its health centers.
+Even though Planned Parenthood has stopped providing abortions in Texas, in compliance with state law, the state is still trying to shut down the clinics with a $1.8 billion lawsuit.

 The restriction does not comply with federal Medicaid guidelines, White said, but Texas spent about a decade fighting to remove Planned Parenthood from any state-funded programs.
 By 2014, 82 family planning clinics in Texas had shuttered, and only a third were from Planned Parenthood.

-People with commercial insurance can access birth control and other services through abortion providers like Planned Parenthood and Whole Woman’s Health if they are in their insurer’s network, White said.
+People with commercial insurance can access birth control and other services through abortion providers like Planned Parenthood if they are in their insurer’s network, White said.
 People can also opt to pay out of pocket and some providers may have philanthropic support to serve people who can’t afford to pay, she said.

 Through the Planned Parenthood Direct mobile app, people can also order birth control and emergency contraception.
-But for those 17 and younger, it would require parental consent in Texas, White said.
+But for those 17 and younger, it would require parental consent in Texas for minors, White said.

 How can I get emergency contraception?

 Plan B, which can prevent pregnancy after unprotected sex if taken within 72 hours, is available for anyone to buy over the counter.
 Pricing can range from about $17 to $50 without insurance, depending on the brand and pharmacy.
 It must be prescribed by a doctor for it to be covered by insurance.
-Emergency contraception, including Plan B, may also be available through places that receive Title X funding such as clinics and local public health departments, White said.
+Emergency contraception, including Plan B, may also be available through places that receive Title X funding such as clinics and local public health departments.
+There are also groups throughout the state that provide free emergency contraception.

 Ella, another emergency contraception pill that works up to five days after sex, requires a prescription, but it can also be prescribed and ordered online through an online pharmacy, according to the online resource Bedsider, which is informed by medical professionals.
 This option is also more effective than Plan B for people over 165 pounds.